chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-02-further-afield-new.md

 It’s been a while since our last full-length album, [Jumping the Tracks](/jumping-the-tracks/) was unleashed upon the world.
 After releasing that album, we were planning on releasing an EP every six months.
-Basically, we had a planto keep releasing material as quickly as possible.
+Basically, we had a plan to keep releasing material as quickly as possible.
 Alas, this resulted in... just one EP: [Summer 2019: Extended Play](/summer-2019-ep).
 As fate would have it, COVID made our plan impossible.
-In order to keep writing, we met over Zoom over a number of cocktails and hatched a plan to continue writing and recording via sharing videos.
+In order to keep writing, we met on Zoom over a number of cocktails and hatched a plan to continue writing and recording via sharing videos.
 This culminated in 3 songs that we released on YouTube and dubbed The Isolation Series:
 [Just Let it Pass](https://youtu.be/P_5gNopfRT4), [Single Lens Reflex](https://youtu.be/IEitz9cUWHQ),